anirudh-eka/dashtag/README.md

 	HASHTAGS=peace|love|happiness

-If you want to see posts for specific twitter users, simply delimit them with "|", like so
+If you want to see posts for specific Twitter Users, simply delimit them with "|", like so

 	TWITTER_USERS=screen_name|twitter_user|happy_user

+* You may use INSTAGRAM_USERS and/or INSTAGRAM_USER_IDS to determine which Instagram users to follow.

+If you want to see posts for specific Instagram Users by user_name, simply delimit them with "|", like so

+	INSTAGRAM_USERS=kingjames|trey5

-If you want to see posts for specific instagram users, you will need to find the user_ids for the desired users, and simply delimit them with "|", like so
+If you want to see posts for specific Instagram Users by user_id, simply delimit them with "|", like so

 	INSTAGRAM_USER_IDS=19410587|18808100